eugenia1984/english/b1-english-for-developers/2-learn-how-to-talk-about-past-experiences.md

 `You weren't at the meeting, were you?` -> You want to confirm if the person did not attend the meeting - you believe they didn't.

+### Didn't use to

+In negative sentences with used to, the auxiliary verb didn't is used to indicate the past, and the main verb use remains in its base form (not conjugated).

+This structure emphasizes that an action was not habitual or common in the past.

+Important: **The auxiliary verb didn't makes the sentence negative.
+The verb use stays in its base form because the past tense is already conveyed by didn't.**

+For example: `We didn't use to have weekly meetings, but now we do.` -> This means weekly meetings were not common back then.

 ---